 The shadows are going in opposite directions.
 This would not happen with natural lighting.

 The shadow on the circle is straight.
-If the shadow does not follow the contour the object will look flat.
+The object will look flat if the shadow does not follow the contour.

 Did you notice the shadow following the height of the rectangle?
 This would not occur unless there is a different object casting a shadow over it.